arkency/posts/posts/2020-04-27-rails-event-store-1-dot-0-the-past-present-and-future.md

 ## How it all started

 It all is a part of "My Ruby Story".
 I've joined Arkency in 2014 after a long time working as .NET developer.
-It was a complete new environment for me.
-At that time I've not known Ruby, I've heard something about Ruby On Rails, but I've never have any experience with dynamic languages.
+It was a completely new environment for me.
+At that time I've not known Ruby.
+I've heard something about Ruby On Rails, but I've never have any experience with dynamic languages.

-You migth ask how I was able to join experienced Ruby/Rails developers in Arkency?
+You might ask how I was able to join experienced Ruby/Rails developers in Arkency?
 It is the same way you could join us now.
 By bringing other valuable experiences, or knowledge that will make our work more efficient.